-If you have a recent problem with your eyes – such as sore eyes, red eyes or visual disturbance – and you are registered with a GP practice in the London borough of Richmond, you can be assessed and treated by our local minor eye conditions service located within participating local opticians.
+If you have a recent problem with your eyes – such as sore eyes, red eyes or visual disturbance – and you are registered with a GP practice in the London borough of Kingston and Richmond, you can be assessed and treated by our local minor eye conditions service located within participating local opticians.

 About the minor eye conditions service

 The minor eye conditions service is a free NHS service available from a number of local opticians.

 Minor eye conditions that can be seen under the service include:

 - Dry eye, or gritty and uncomfortable eyes

 - Significant recent sticky discharge from the eye or watery eye

 - Foreign body in the eye

 This service is not for sight tests.